Skip to main content

 Immunization Requirements

 Beginning fall of 2014, all students entering, transferring, or advancing into kindergarten through 12th grades will be required to show proof of receipt of 2 doses of mumps and 2 doses of rubella vaccine.
 In addition, students entering, transferring, or advancing into kindergarten, 6th, or 9th grades are required to show proof of receipt of 2 doses of varicella vaccine.
 Most students likely have already received the vaccine and simply need to provide the school with verifying documentation from their healthcare provider.
-To learn more, see Fall 2021 School Immunization Requirements.
+To learn more, see the Minimum Immunization Requirements for Children Enrolling or Entering a Child Care Facility or School in Illinois, 2024-2025

 Parent-Friendly Schedule for Children, Birth through 6 Years